High-level programming language: Execution modes

-Although uncommon, a processor with a high-level language computer architecture can process a high-level language without a compilation step.
-For example, the Burroughs large systems were target machines for ALGOL 60.
+Although uncommon, a processor with a high-level language computer architecture can process a high-level language without a programmed compilation step.

 Note that a language is not strictly interpreted or compiled.
 Rather, an execution model involves a compiler or an interpreter and the same language might be used with different execution models.
 For example, ALGOL 60 and Fortran have both been interpreted even though they were more typically compiled.
 Similarly, Java shows the difficulty of trying to apply these labels to languages, rather than to implementations.
 Java is compiled to bytecode which is then executed by either interpreting in a Java virtual machine (JVM) or JIT compiled.